jexia/docs/docs/dataset/README.md

 ## Response fields
 Sometimes you want to show specific fields from record versus all record.
 With Jexia you can have this.
 During data fetching, you need to specify what fields to get back.
-It is applicable for related data as well.
+It is applicable to related data as well.

 <CodeSwitcher :languages="{js:'JavaScript',bash:'cURL'}">
 <template v-slot:js>